silviamaggi/smd-com/_projects/silvia-maggi-website.md

 Continue reading on [the first of a series of posts where I explain the changes I’m making and why](https://silviamaggidesign.com/accessibility/making-website-accessible-1/).

-Google Lighthouse gives a `100` result on SEO, with all 15 audits fully passed.

 ## Responsive images and photo galleries
 Over the years, I published many pictures on social networks and  previous blogs.
 After [quitting social media](https://silviamaggidesign.com/personal/life-off-social-media/){: title="Read what happened after I quit social media"}, the website needed to become the centre of my virtual life and the place from where to publish elsewhere.